 PDF download Download Article

-1. A pompadour fade is a haircut with longer, swept-back hair on top and shaved sides.
-The pompadour of the 1950s is back, but with a modern twist.
+1. The pompadour of the 1950s is back, but with a modern twist.
 The sides and back are shaved with increasingly smaller guards to create a seamless transition from hair to skin.
 This is called a fade, and it's incredibly popular in 2025.
 So pairing it with long top layers swept back in a voluminous pompadour is a no-brainer!

 Meet the wikiHow Experts